Inbound Marketing for the Financial Services

-This means that 100% of their activity converts at around 37% over a 3 month period, obviously to maintain any business at that rate, you need a high number potential candidates or leads.
+This means that 100% of their activity converts at around 37% over a 3 month period, obviously to maintain any business at that rate, you need a high number of potential candidates or leads.

 Inbound Marketing: The Attract Stage

-Inbound Services explained that at stage one, the attract stage you are distributing the high level general interest type content for people who are initially browsing for interest or education.
-Generally people could be searching for terms loosely related to that industry such as investment information or financial information services and hopefully if your website is fairly well optimised Acme Financial will be amongst the results and this high level content will be what the potential lead will be reading.
+Inbound Services explained that at stage one, the attract stage you are distributing the high-level general interest type content for people who are initially browsing for interest or education.
+Generally, people could be searching for terms loosely related to that industry such as investment information or financial information services and hopefully if your website is fairly well optimised Acme Financial will be amongst the results and this high-level content will be what the potential lead will be reading.

 Inbound Marketing: The Convert Stage

 At this stage, the content produced will be far more targeted and/or product or service specific.
 The type of content that you would be distributing would be gated – that means the reader would have to exchange their contact details with you in order to receive something like an ebook or access to a Slideshare presentation or even register for a webinar you could potentially be holding.
 Whatever the content, it has to be worth that visitor registering their details.